 The children’s sense of awe and wonder is plain to see as the family sings carols, assembled before the radiant tree.
 The opening of presents takes second place to this important moment on which the celebration of Christmas centres, at least in families who do not attend the Holy Mass at midnight – the Christ Mass.

-Every evening at dinnertime, the candles are lit for a short while with more singing of carols, until the tree is removed after Epiphany.
+Every evening at dinnertime, the candles are lit for a short while with more singing of carols, until the tree is removed on or shortly after Epiphany.

 Saint Nicholas